mochoabuilds/-cognition-/README.md

 * Our computer vision machine consists of an off-the-shelf camera & Nvidia Jetson Xavier NX running a:
 	* spatial network that recognizes objects
 	* a temporal network that recognizes actions
-	* an optical flow network that captures temporal structure (i.e. objects put in a shopping bag vs. objects removed from shopping bag).
+	* an optical flow network that captures temporal structure (i.e. objects put in a bag vs. objects removed from a bag).

 ## 3.1 SYSTEM ARCHITECTURE